LedgerHQ/ldls/README.md

 ---

 <p align="center">
-  Built with ❤️ by the LDS Team.
+  Built with ❤️ by the LDS Team
 </p>